papajan3000/faust-macrogen-graph/README.md

 ## 4. Short explanation of the most important files and folders
 ### 4.1. data

-This folder stores saved pkl- and csv-files which are relevant for analyzes within the <b>"macrogenesismodel_nb"</b>-notebook but had to be saved because the calculation of the data inside these files took a long time.
+This folder stores saved pkl-, txt- and csv-files which are relevant for analyzes within the <b>"macrogenesismodel_nb"</b>-notebook but had to be saved because the calculation of the data inside these files took a long time.

 ### 4.2. resources